 - Weekly discussion boards to communicate thoughts and ideas

 At the beginning of each week your instructor frames the core concepts using a variety of the above materials.
 While courses will vary in the types of materials used, they are structured with a consistent format and pace from week to week so the lessons are easy to follow.
-The material can be concentrated in areas, and as many instructors and online alumni can attest, being able rewind, pause and replay any lecture instills the material in a way live viewing cannot.
+The material can be concentrated in areas, and as many instructors and online alumni can attest, being able to rewind, pause and replay any lecture allows for greater retention of the material.
 This structure empowers you to reach the learning objectives specific to your course and have a comfortable and collaborative experience.

 Throughout the course, you are encouraged to ask questions and raise important points with your classmates for instructor feedback on the discussion boards.
 This is a key component of the learning process and the more you can engage with other learners and your instructors, the more productive and enjoyable your learning will be.

 Staying on Track

 As your course can be accessed 24 hours a day, 7 days a week, it takes an independent, organized and motivated learner to get the most out of the flexible online learning environment.
 Our students say time management is crucial.
 Before your course starts, we provide an online orientation that helps you create a strategy for staying on track and avoiding pitfalls.